10 Termite Prevention Tips for the Average Homeowner

 - Avoid any earth to wood contacts

 When wood is in direct contact with the soil in the ground, it opens a new freeway for termites, especially subterranean termites to your structure.
 Avoid this by raising any exposed wood and siding.
 Sometimes it’s as easy as trimming the wood, but some other options are adding raised brackets, or a concrete base to set a better foundation.
-If wood to earth contact is not avoidable, try using pressured treated wood instead.
+If wood to earth contact is not avoidable, try using pressure treated wood instead.
 This can be found readily available at any lumber store like Home Depot, Lowe’s or Dixieline.

 - Install bug screens to vents and openings